Zillow Group Inc. [Z] – What next after Recent Momentum?

 Zillow Group Inc. [NASDAQ:Z]: Analyst Rating and Earnings

-Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
-For Zillow Group Inc. [Z], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to Zillow Group Inc. [Z], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
 On average, stock market experts give Z an Hold rating.
-The average 12-month price forecast for this stock is $40.71, with the high estimate being $60.00, the low estimate being $20.00 and the median estimate amounting to $41.00.
-This is compared to its latest closing price of $38.34.
+This is compared to its latest closing price of $42.16.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Zillow Group Inc. [Z] is sitting at 2.67.
 This is compared to 1 month ago, when its average rating was 2.50.